Supporting Artists For 60 Years

 One recipient of the Production Grant will receive an award of $2,500, and two recipients will receive a $500 honorary award.
 Each recipient receives an in-depth consultation with Dance Films to evaluate their project’s needs, followed by periodic check-ins as the film nears completion.
 Recipients may have access to Dance Film’s office in Manhattan.

-One Production Grant recipient will receive the Work-in-Progress Screening award: an opportunity to show their project at the Film Society of Lincoln Center as part of the 2018 Dance on Camera Festival.
+One Production Grant recipient will receive the Work-in-Progress Screening award: an opportunity to show their project at the Film Society of Lincoln Center as part of the 2019 Dance on Camera Festival.
 This special screening is designed to increase the film’s visibility and provide the filmmaker with audience feedback in a post-screening discussion moderated by an esteemed member of the dance film community.
 The selected film must be in the final stages of production and have a cut ready for presentation in February.
-In order to be eligible, applicants must be available to attend the Festival July 20-24th, 2018 at the Film Society of Lincoln Center.
-Please note: travel and accommodation cannot be guaranteed.
+In order to be eligible, applicants must be available to attend the 2019 Dance on Camera Festival at the Film Society of Lincoln Center.
+Please note: travel and accommodation are not provided.

 Jonathan David Kane